Turbo (2013 film): Music

-Track listing

 Release

 Turbo had its world premiere on May 20, 2013, at the CineEurope film distributors' trade fair in Barcelona, Spain.
 It was theatrically released in the United States on July 17, 2013.
-Turbo was originally scheduled for a July 19, 2013, release, but DreamWorks Animation moved the release up by two days.
+Turbo was originally scheduled for a June 7, 2013 release, but delayed to July 19, 2013, before finally being pushed to July 17, 2013.

 In Chile, this film was the first feature film to play in the 4DX motion format, featuring strobe lightning, motion, wind, water sprays, and aroma effects, which premiered at a Cine Hoyts theater in La Reina.

 Home media

 Turbo was released digitally on October 22, 2013, having in its first week the highest box office to digital unit ratio for DreamWorks Animation.
 It was released on DVD, Blu-ray, and Blu-ray 3D on November 12, 2013.
 The Blu-ray and DVD both come with a wind-up Turbo toy.
 As of April 2015, 7.1 million home entertainment units were sold worldwide.